Introduction to Travel Rules

 We recommend you read all relevant Travel Rules articles for your trip so you have the best understanding of your trip's requirements and what may impact or entirely stop your ability to travel.

+These are the contents of Travel Rules.
 We suggest reading in the following order:

 Overview of International Travel Rules

 Most people when travelling internationally, never have to think about anything beyond human requirements.

 However, travelling with an Assistance Dog means we have extra obligations to consider - some bureaucracy before, during and after we travel.
 This bureaucracy can take months so leave plenty of planning time for your trip.

 Note: If you are travelling within Europe with an EU Pet Passport, the process is much simpler.

 Leaving our dogs behind — because the process is too hard, long or unclear — is like leaving our eyes, legs, ears, safety or security behind.
 You may of course choose to leave your dog behind but it should be your choice!